ChimeHQ/OperationPlus/README.md

 OperationPlus is a small set of NSOperation subclasses and extensions on NSOperation/NSOperationQueue.
 Its goal is to fill in NSOperation API's missing pieces.
 You don't need to learn anything new to use it.

 There are a bunch of alternatives to the NSOperation model, like reactive programming.
-But, if you want to stick close to APIs Apple is currently shipping, NSOperation is a very natural fit.
-But, once you start building real applications against it, you'll realize that the API is missing some important parts.
+But, since Apple ships NSOperation, it gets used a lot.
+Once you start building real applications against it, you might find that the API is missing some important parts.
 OperationPlus tries to fill those in.

 ## Installation